 Thrills are a palpable buzzing sensation present with particularly loud murmurs.
 Their location suggests the cause (see table Location of Thrills and Associated Disorder Location of Thrills and Associated Disorder ).

 A sharp impulse at the 2nd intercostal space to the left of the sternum may result from exaggerated pulmonic valve closure in pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted... read more .
+In pulmonary hypertension, pulmonary vessels may become constricted... read more .
 A similar early systolic impulse at the cardiac apex may represent closure of a stenotic mitral valve Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more ; opening of the stenotic valve sometimes can be felt at the beginning of diastole.
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more ; opening of the stenotic valve sometimes can be felt at the beginning of diastole.
 These findings coincide with an augmented 1st heart sound and an opening snap of mitral stenosis, heard on auscultation.

 The lungs are examined for signs of pleural effusion Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
 They have multiple causes and usually are classified as transudates or exudates.
 Detection is by physical examination and... read more and pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
 Findings are severe dyspnea, diaphoresis, wheezing, and sometimes blood-tinged... read more , which may occur with cardiac disease such as heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more .
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more .
 The lung examination Physical Examination Key components in the evaluation of patients with pulmonary symptoms are the history, physical examination, and, in many cases, a chest x-ray.
 These components establish the need for subsequent... read more includes percussion, palpation, and auscultation.

 Percussion is the primary physical maneuver used to detect the presence and level of pleural effusion.
 Finding areas of dullness during percussion signifies underlying fluid or, less commonly, consolidation.